rbmata22/my-portfolio/README.md

 - If I could improve it, I would definitely implement a target grade calculator to see what a final exam would need to be graded in order to reach a desired overall grade.

 Summary
 - This grade calculator can take in assignments, quizzes, projects, anything that has a grade and calculate the overall grade of them with the weight of each input as well.
 It is very helpful in seeing how points and weights attribute to final grades and seeing the letter grade in a class.
+Overall, this project was very fun and applicable to me since I am a student.

 ***
 #### Income Tracker